 Risk of slavery and human trafficking in our business

 We will continue to work with our suppliers to ensure that to the best of our and their knowledge, our supply chain is free from abuse by slavery and human trafficking.

-This Statement has been published in accordance with section 54 of the Modern Slavery Act 2015 and relates to the financial year ended 31 March 2019.
+This is our fourth Statement published in accordance with section 54 of the Modern Slavery Act 2015 and relates to the financial year ended 31 March 2021.
 It has been approved by the board of Warren James (Jewellers) Limited.
 It sets out the steps taken by Warren James (Jewellers) Limited and other relevant group companies, including Warren James Holdings Limited to identify and prevent modern slavery and human trafficking in its business and supply chains.